imgpkg image collocation and tagging

 imgpkg automatically creates a tag that contains the digest and the

-.imgpkg prefix.
+.imgpkg suffix.
 The main reason for this

 Tag is to ensure that if in the future we want to move the tag